 Tungsten and rhenium are both metals with a high melting point, and they are widely used in high-temperature fields.
 However, they also have shortcomings.
-For example, pure tungsten is brittle and has a low recrystallization temperature and pure rhenium has poor processing performance and is expensive, which greatly limits their application range.
-But tungsten rhenium alloy overcomes the shortcomings of pure tungsten and pure rhenium and has many excellent properties, such as high melting point, high strength, high hardness, high plasticity, and high resistivity, etc. Therefore, the application of tungsten rhenium alloy is very broad.
+For example, pure tungsten is brittle and has a low recrystallization temperature and pure rhenium has poor processing performance and is expensive, which greatly limits its application range.
+But tungsten rhenium alloy overcomes the shortcomings of pure tungsten and pure rhenium and has many excellent properties, such as high melting point, high strength, high hardness, high plasticity, high resistivity, etc. Therefore, the applications of tungsten rhenium alloy are very broad.

 There are two methods for preparing tungsten rhenium alloys, namely powder metallurgy, and smelting.
 And the powder metallurgy method is commonly used in actual production.

 The powder metallurgy process for producing tungsten-rhenium alloy is: preparing tungsten-rhenium pre-alloyed powder → hydrogen reduction → compaction (molding or isostatic pressing) → sintering (vertical melting sintering or intermediate frequency induction sintering) → pressure processing (including extrusion, rolling, rotary forging and wire drawing, etc.).

 The solid-solid method (tungsten powder mixed with rhenium powder, tungsten trioxide mixed with ammonium rhenate powder), solid-liquid method (tungsten powder mixed with ammonium rhenate solution, tungsten trioxide mixed with ammonium rhenate solution), liquid-liquid method (mixed ammonium tungstate solution and ammonium rhenate solution, spray-dried or other methods), etc. are commonly used to prepare tungsten rhenium pre-alloy powder.